 - 4.7 None.

 - 5. Consultation

-- 5.1 The Strategic Risk Register has been reviewed in consultation with the Executive Leadership Team and the Corporate Risk Management Group.
+- 5.1 The Strategic Risk Register has been reviewed and updated in consultation with the Executive Leadership Team and the Corporate Risk Management Group and approved by Cabinet.

 Mark Boyd Head of Service (Finance)

 For further information please contact Laura Miller, Senior Manager (Audit, Fraud, Safety and Insurance), on 01294-324524.